 Discharge medicines service

-When you're ready to leave the hospital, you can choose to take part in the discharge medicines service.
-This service links you to your community pharmacist so you can talk about your medicines.
+When you're ready to leave the hospital, you can choose to take part in our discharge medicines service.
+This service puts you in touch with your community pharmacist.
+You can then talk about your medicines with them.

-Your community pharmacist will look at all the medicines you are taking.
+Your community pharmacist looks at all the medicines that you take.
 You can talk to them about:

-- any new medicines you were given in hospital
+- any new medicines that we gave you in hospital

-- any changes to your medicines that were made during your hospital stay
+- any changes that we made to your medicines during your hospital stay

-They'll take time to explain what each of your medicines is for, any common side effects of the medicine, and how to take them safely.
+The community pharmacist explains what each medicine is for, any common side effects and how to take it safely.

-You can ask them any questions you have about your medicines, and get all the information you need.
+You can ask the community pharmacist any questions about your medicines and get all the information that you need.

 How this service can help you

 About half of all medicines are not taken as they are prescribed.
-This can include taking the wrong dose, taking the medicine at the wrong time, or not taking the medicine at all.
+Common errors include:

-This is a free service, and your community pharmacist will work closely with your GP.
+Your community pharmacist supports you to feel confident about managing your medicines at home.
+This is a free service and your community pharmacist works closely with your GP.

 Signing up for the service

-The pharmacy team will help you sign up for this service.
+The pharmacy team helps you to sign up for the discharge medicines service.

 - You can choose which pharmacy is best for you.

-- When you are at home, the community pharmacist will contact you to arrange a time for you to talk about your medicines with them.
+- When you are at home, the community pharmacist contacts you.
+They arrange a time for you to talk about your medicines with them.

-If you would like to use this service or find out more, please speak to your hospital pharmacy team.
+If you would like to use the service or find out more, please speak to your hospital pharmacy team.

 Sharing your information

-If you sign up for the discharge medicines service, we'll need to share your information with your community pharmacist so they can support you.
+If you sign up for the discharge medicines service, we need to share your information with your community pharmacist.
+They can then support you with your medicines.

-If you have an urgent medical problem and you're not sure what to do, call 111 or go to 111.nhs.uk
+If you have an urgent medical problem and are not sure what to do, go to 111.nhs.uk or call 111.